tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

   **Answer**: web3.py

+Wrap up the welcome with some encouraging or engaging language:

-Time to get excited, let's dive into working with Web3.
+> Time to get excited!
+Let's dive into working with Web3!

 ### 2. Instructor Do: Intro to Web3.py (5 min)